No pain, no gain for big funds hunting the next Tesla

 The big houses also parcel out their key investments across a number of their funds.
 Fidelity, for instance, distributes its Tesla investments to more than 100 of its mutual funds.

-"We are looking for companies that are going to compound (in value) over time," said Elliot Mattingly, Fidelity's chief auto analyst and portfolio manager of the Fidelity Select Automotive Portfolio (FSAVX.O).
+“We are looking for companies that are going to compound (in value) over time,” said Elliot Mattingly, Fidelity’s chief auto analyst and portfolio manager of the Fidelity Select Automotive Portfolio.

 Mattingly’s $191 million fund has posted a 102% total return over the past year.
-The fund’s top holding, though, is auto veteran Toyota (7203.T), which accounts for 11% of the total portfolio.
-General Motors (GM.N), Tesla and Chinese electric carmaker Nio (NIO.N) rank second, third and fourth, respectively, fund disclosures show.
+The fund’s top holding, though, is auto veteran Toyota, which accounts for 11% of the total portfolio.
+General Motors, Tesla and Chinese electric carmaker Nio rank second, third and fourth, respectively, fund disclosures show.

 ROULETTE WHEEL